LYITComputing/DevOps-P8-Solution/README.md

-# -DevOps-P8-Solution
+# DevOps-P8
-Solution to DevOps-P8 exercise which creates a docker container image
+Practical exercise starter repo for Github actions for packages and docker